Awards Ceremony 2015

 Institute of Lean Management Awards Ceremony 2015

-The Awards Ceremony of ILM was held at the BMICH on 1 December.
+The Awards Ceremony of ILM was held at the BMICH on 1st of December 2015.
 ILM is a leading institute in Sri Lanka producing world class manufacturing and technical professionals.
 Nearly 7,000 professionals followed ILM public seminars, workshops and in-house training related to Lean Management and it has also produced over 500 TPM practitioners, 50 Advanced 5s Instructors and 250 Lean Practitioners since 2009.

 From the year 2009 to date more than 175 leading corporate organisations, public and semi government institutions and NGOs have placed the trust with ILM to train and develop HRM resources.
 ILM CEO, Founder President of Association of TPM Practitioners and TPM Guru of Sri Lanka Thilak Pushpakumara welcomed the audience.
 Akihiro Ito – Hirayama Corporation Japan was the Chief Guest and Yukio Honda graced the occasion as Guest of Honour.
 Miyuky Honda – Global Business Development Manager Hirayama Corporation Japan participated as a special invitee for the awards ceremony.